apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 and pipe results from one to another.
-Note from Franta: It would be cool to have an option in the dropdown to create a new dataset/key-value store with the right schema, if it's the first time you're running some actor, and then in the next runs you could reuse it.
+Note from Franta: It would be cool to have an option in the dropdown to create a new dataset/key-value store with the right schema, if it's the first time you're running some Actor, and then in the next runs you could reuse it.

-Note that the actor's default dataset cannot be used as input, as it doesn't exist before the actor is started.
+Note that the Actor's default dataset cannot be used as input, as it doesn't exist before the Actor is started.
 That's quite logical.
-But it also means that if the actor wants the default dataset to be set certain schema, this needs to be done in Output schema.
+But it also means that if the Actor wants the default dataset to be set certain schema, this needs to be done in Output schema.

 ## TODOs